What is an Enduring Power of Attorney?

 The persons you appoint walk into the bank and present to the bank clerk with your Savings Account book and an original POA.
 Your bank clerk stares blankly at them.
 He sees his bank manager.
 The bank manager explains to the bank clerk that those persons “now stand in your shoes”.
 They can do whatever you could do with the bank account.
 The bank manager asks to take a copy of the POA for future reference.
 The bank manager tries to keep the original POA but the persons you nominate decline and get back the original POA.
 The transaction on the bank account takes place.

 Example 2 – Signing a document on your behalf

 You tell the persons that you nominated, to sign a lease agreement.
 You are on holidays overseas and email is unavailable.
 Your attorney contacts the landlord.
 They:

 1. tell the landlord that there is a POA

 2. tell the landlord that they are signing the lease on your behalf

 3. they sign in their usual signature area and write under the signatures “signed as attorney for *your name* under a POA dated ## Month, year”.

 You are now bound to the lease.
 The landlord may photocopy the POA to attach to the lease.

-Do I need an Enduring POA in every State I live in?
+Do I need an Enduring POA in every State I have property in?